Matthewkweon/productivity-tracker/README.md

 # Productivity Tracker

 Productivity Tracker is a web application designed to help users manage their study sessions and maintain focus.
-It features activity tracking, inactivity notifications, and daily goal setting.
+It features activity tracking, timer, inactivity notifications, and daily goal setting.

 ## Features